 Stress can make skin conditions worse by increasing oil production and inflammation.
 It also decreases the likelihood that people will adhere to a healthy lifestyle, including getting proper nutrition, sleeping soundly, and sticking to their normal skincare routine.

 Stress management is key to lessening the effects that both acute and chronic stress can have on the skin.
 Find techniques unique to you that calm your nervous system and promote feelings of peace.
-You’ll be happy you did when you begin to notice the favorable effects it has on your skin.
+You’ll be happy you did when you begin to notice the amazing effects it has on your skin.

 Have you noticed the connection between acne flares and stress?
 Let me know in the comments:)